Dibaadan Support

 Mino bimaadziwin Drop-In

 A weekly drop-in with the Dibaadan Wellness Coordinator.
-No appointment needed where students can drop by and talk in a safe setting and engage in wellness activities.
+No appointment needed; students can drop by to talk in a safe setting and engage in wellness activities.
 All students are welcome!

 Drop-in Smudge